danielvartan/netlogo-shapes/README.md

 simulations while maintaining visual fidelity.

 > [!NOTE]
 > These shapes cannot be use in NetLogo directly due to their simplified structure.
-They are intended for use in external graphics applications.
+They are intended for use in external applications.

 <table>
 <tr bgcolor="#1e1e1e">